 You may be in a position to tell a judge that despite your drug use, your child has never been injured or directly harmed as a result.
 I have had a client tell a judge that because she smokes marijuana after the kids go to bed that there is no way her children could have been harmed as a result.
 This is the kind of logic that most judges are irritated to hear and will not, in all likelihood, help your case.

 Suppose that you were smoking, and you fell asleep in your chair.
 A lit cigarette could catch your clothing or other items on fire, leading to an injury to yourself.
-If you are your child’s only caretaker, this puts you in a position that you are home alone with a child and have injured yourself due to your having used marijuana.
+If you are your child's only caretaker, this puts you in a position where you are home alone with a child and have injured yourself due to your having used marijuana.
 Likewise, if your using marijuana renders you unable to protect your child, then you would be unable to protect them from intruders or other people who should not be in your home.

-The big question is whether or not you neglected your child by your having used marijuana.
+The big question is whether or not you neglected your child by using marijuana.
 If you are neglectful, not only will you not fare well in your child custody case, but CPS will be contacted, and an investigation will be taken up.
-In these situations, it is not uncommon to have a parent’s parental rights be put under the microscope, with a result being that your rights could be terminated.
+In these situations, it is not uncommon to have a parent's parental rights be put under the microscope, with a result being that your rights could be terminated.

-If you are a habitual marijuana smoker, you will likely fail a drug test administered to you.
-A positive test means that you will have severely curtailed your own visitation with your child.
-You and the child’s other parent will have to decide upon a third party who can supervise your visitation periods with your child.
+If you are a chronic marijuana smoker, you will likely fail a drug test administered to you.
+A positive test means that you will have severely curtailed your visitation with your child.
+You and the child's other parent will have to decide upon a third party who can supervise your visitation periods with your child.
 On the other hand, if you only used marijuana once then, you may pass a drug test depending upon how long ago you used the drug.
 In this event, you could get a stern warning from the judge but may escape without punishment.

 What if your significant other is a marijuana user?
 Does that make a difference?

 In many ways, it does not matter if you are the person who uses marijuana or if your spouse or significant other is the person using the drug.
-For instance, I had a recent case where a client’s boyfriend used marijuana to treat his pain about failed back surgery.
-The judge admonished the client for allowing a man who uses drugs into her home.
-This was despite a reasonable explanation for the drug use and the children having never been exposed to his having done drugs.
+For instance, I had a recent case where a client's boyfriend used marijuana to treat his pain about failed back surgery.
+The judge admonished the client for allowing a man who uses drugs into her home, despite a reasonable explanation for the drug use and the children having never been exposed to his having done drugs.

-If you make a conscious decision to bring a person into your child’s life, you are placing the safety of your child in their hands.
-The decision then to use drugs is a sign that your child's safety may not be at the forefront of their minds.
+If you make a conscious decision to bring a person into your child's life, you are placing the safety of your child in their hands.
+The decision to use drugs is a sign that your child's safety may not be at the forefront of their minds.
 Think about any other aspect of your life that may be viewed within the lens of a person who uses drugs.
-In the situation I am discussing from my recent case, this family actually had an infestation of fleas in the home, and those fleas bit the children.
-Our client was thus forced to present a case that centered around drug use and fleas.
+In the situation I am discussing from my recent case, this family had an infestation of fleas in the home, and those fleas bit the children.
+Our client was thus forced to present a case centered around drug use and fleas.
 This is an uphill battle for any client to undertake.